featherbear/UNSW-COMP3222/blog/content/post/lab11.md

 ## Design Notes

 * A right-shift register **has not been implemented** in the design as it is not required.
 Right-shifting a 9-bit value has the effect of keeping only the 8 most significant bits.
-As the right-shift register is solely connected to the MID register, this right shift implementation can be done purely hardware based - by connecting internal output wires `ADDER:8-1` to input `7-0:MID`
+As such, the 8 MSb are wired to the output of the "right-adder"

-* There is a higher number of components implemented in the design, trading component cost for a reduced gate delay.
-As such, several operations can be calculated much faster, as they can occur in parallel
+* There is a higher number of components implemented in the design (i.e dedicated incrementor and decrementeo, comparator), trading component cost for a reduced gate delay.
+As such, several processes can be performed in parallel.

 * Adders/Incrementors and Subtractors/Decrementors have been implemented asynchronously as there should be sufficient time during clock cycles for arithmetic operations to be completed